Population decline: Possible positive effects

-Another approach to possible positive effects of population decline is to consider Earth's carrying capacity.
+Another approach to possible positive effects of population decline is to consider Earth's human carrying capacity.
 Global population decline would begin to counteract the negative effects of human overpopulation.
-The human carrying capacity of the Earth has been estimated to be 500 million, 1 billion or up to 12 billion.
-According to these studies, the human carrying capacity has already been exceeded or would be exceeded by the year 2100.
-The large variance in these studies’ estimates diminishes our confidence in them, as such estimates are very difficult to make with current data and methods.
+There have been many estimates of Earth's carrying capacity, each generally predicting a high-low range of maximum human population possible.
+The lowest low estimate is less than one billion, the highest high estimate is over one trillion.
+A statistical analysis of these historical estimates revealed that the median of high estimates of all of the ranges would be 12 billion, and the median of low estimates would be about 8 billion.
+According to this analysis, this planet may be entering a zone where its human carrying capacity could be exceeded.
+However, the large variance in the estimates found in these studies diminishes our confidence in them, as such estimates are very difficult to make with current data and methods.